IBMDeveloperMEA/Gain-hidden-insights-from-your-data-using-IBM-Watson-Studio/README.md

 4. Wait until the file has been uploaded.

 ## Background

 After completing the steps to setting up your environment, you can now focus on the main topic of this tutorial, which is all about data.
 You’ll learn how to visualize it, then prepare and transform it so that it can be used to build optimized high-quality predictive models.

 A classical data science approach to perform these activities is to use the Python programming language running in a Jupyter Notebook.
-While we cover this method later in the learning path tutorial Build models using Jupyter Notebooks in IBM Watson Studio, this tutorial focuses on alternative ways to achieve the same goal, using features and tools provided by Watson Studio, with no programming required.
+This tutorial focuses on alternative ways to achieve the same goal, using features and tools provided by Watson Studio, with no programming required.

-## Basic visualization in Watson Studio
+### Step 7.
+Basic visualization in Watson Studio

 After data is collected, the next step is referred to as the data understanding phase.
 This consists of activities that enable you to become familiar with the data, identify data quality problems, and discover first insights into the data.